 In terms of satisfaction with various aspects of themselves, we found that children in African countries tended to fare comparatively well, while children in many European countries (especially in England and Norway) fared poorly.
 Children in England fared particularly poorly on satisfaction with body and appearance.
 The poor satisfaction of children in England is probably the result of a range of factors.
 Research suggests that increasingly unrealistic and unhealthy portrayals of 'ideal' body types in the media have contributed to an increased dissatisfaction among children and young people with their own bodies, and a probable association between exposure to such images and the likelihood of suffering from eating disorders.
 So to an extent children's concerns might reflect a perceived deficit measured against an unrealistic and unhealthy ideal.
-However, research also demonstrates a worryingly high proportion of overweight and obese children - statistics from the National Child Measurement Programme indicate that almost 30% of children aged 10-11 were overweight or obese in England in 2013-14.
+However, research also demonstrates a worryingly high proportion of overweight and obese children aged 10-11 were overweight or obese in England in 2013-14.
 Dissatisfaction with body and appearance probably therefore reflects a complex combination of exposure to unhealthy ideals in the media, coupled with the reality of high levels of overweight in the child population.